-Powell utilizes an interdisciplinary team approach to chemical dependency treatment, continuing care and after care.
+Powell CDC utilizes an interdisciplinary team approach to chemical dependency treatment, continuing care and after care.
 The Powell team is made up of:

 - Certified Alcohol/Drug Counselors

 - Chemical Dependency Techs

 Amy has been with Powell CDC since 2008 and is the Manager.
 Amy began her work at Powell as a Care Manager providing admission and assessment services for 11 years.
 She has a Master of Arts degree in mental health counseling from UNI, and is a Licensed Mental Health Counselor and a certified International Alcohol and Drug Counselor.
 Amy oversees the day to day operations of the patient unit, and supervises, supports and develops nursing unit staff and the counseling team.
 She focuses on program development for holistic and clinically appropriate patient care as well as staff development for the educational advancement of the clinical team.
 Amy has been with UnityPoint Health - Des Moines at Iowa Lutheran Hospital since 2001.

 Eric joined Powell CDC as the Clinical Supervisor in 2021.
 He been in a leadership role in the substance use disorder treatment field since 2015.
 Prior to joining Powell CDC, Eric was the Director of Manning Recovery Center, a residential and outpatient treatment facility.
 Prior to this, he was the Assistance Director at St. Gregory Retreat Center.
 Eric has also held several additional leadership roles including City Administrator for Reinbeck, Iowa; Executive Director, Southwest Iowa Planning Council in Atlantic; Business and Personnel Manager, Iowa Department of Human Services; and City Administrator, Eldora, Iowa.